teamcons/Assistant/README.md

 </table>

+# Installation

+On the right on this page, go on "releases"
+Download the zip folder
+Uncompress it
+Click on Assistant.exe
+A notification should poke you to tell you Assistant has started

+The exe does not work on its own, it needs the other folders

 # Documentation

+### View clipboard

+Simulate Meta + V to open the clipboard manager and see past entries Useless if you know of the shortcut, but nice

 ### Hot corner: Top left
 The program constantly checks whether the mouse is in the top left